West Northumberland Adult Community Treatment Team – Patient Information Leaflet

 We want to offer you as much help and support as you feel you need, to enable you to live the life you want.
 If you are not sure about anything in this leaflet please ask a member of staff.

 What is the West Northumberland Adult Community Treatment Team?

 The team provides an assessment and treatment service for people who are experiencing difficulty with their mental health.

 The team is made up of a number of health care professionals.
-Appointments with the team are arranged at a number of different sites across your area.
+Appointments with the team are usually arranged at the Fairnington Centre (within Hexham general hospital) but can also be arranged at a number of different sites across your area.
 If this is inconvenient to you then appointments may also be arranged within your own home.